kings-dharma/King-s-Dharma/README.md

 "Although there have been a multitude of multimedia re-imaginings, from TV shows to movies, none fully capture Valmiki's intentions. **To do so, the audience must *experience* the story, not just imagine (or see) it.** Obviously, this is easier said than done.
 However, with the right technology (see below), interdisciplinary mindset, and some good-old creative problem-solving, we can create a unique, live experience--the mode Valmiki originally intended it to be.

 As Valmiki has suggested, like Rama, it feels as if we are living close to the End.
-It's time to experience the timelessness that is the *Ramayana*--from feeling the wrath of nine ghostly heads on stage to the universality of *dharma*--and not just watch it."
+So, it is time to experience timelessness--from feeling the wrath of nine ghostly heads on stage to the universality of *dharma*--and not just watch it."

 \- Zeezee Canning, Writer